Agricultural Operations

 Agricultural drones are constantly evolving, with the major manufacturers releasing a new model at least once a year.
 Which agricultural drone is right for you depends on what you want to do and the features on the latest models.
 The best option is to talk to the retailer/reseller.
 The two most reputable brands sold in New Zealand are DJI and XAG.
 For DJI agricultural drones talk to Ferntech, and for XAG talk to Airborne Solutions.

 If you import an agricultural/spray drone from overseas then the CAA will require that it is inspected before it is flown.
-To arrange an inspection contact Jackson UAS.
+If you hold a Part 102 certificate then your Part 102 exposition may list the approved maintenance providers.
+Alternatively, contact us for a referral.